 This class is being offered at four schools in Hokkaido: Hokuryu Town, Uryu Town, and Fukagawa City.

-If we plant them around the school, there will be many problems, such as mice attacking them, snow destroying them, or them being cut down incorrectly.
-Therefore, we think it is better to plant them in this natural environment.
+If we plant them around the school, they will be attacked by mice, damaged by snow, or cut down incorrectly, causing various problems.
+Therefore, we think it is better to plant them in a natural environment like this.

-We hope that by planting cherry tree seedlings at Konpira Park, a famous cherry blossom viewing spot in Hokuryu Town, the number of cherry trees will increase, and that in 40 or 50 years' time the park will become a famous cherry blossom viewing spot grown by children.
+We hope that in 40 or 50 years' time, children will plant cherry tree seedlings at Konpira Park, a famous cherry blossom spot in Hokuryu Town, and that the park will grow to become a famous cherry blossom spot cultivated by children.

-Seedlings are first grown in pots to allow the roots to grow, and once they have grown to a certain extent, they are replanted in soil and left there until autumn.
-In autumn, they shed their leaves as if they are going into "hibernation" and go into a dormant state to protect themselves.
-When this time comes, they are taken out of the ground and laid flat on their side.
-In winter, they are covered in snow, and once the snow melts and it gets warm, the tree will start to move.
-At that time, they can be replanted.
+Seedlings are first grown in pots to allow roots to develop, and once they have grown to a certain extent, they are transplanted into soil and left there until autumn.
+In autumn, the plant sheds its leaves as if it is "hibernating" and goes into a dormant state to protect itself.
+When this time comes, the plant is removed from the ground and placed on its side.
+In winter, the plant is covered in snow, and once the snow melts and the weather gets warmer, the tree will start to move.
+At that time, it is time to transplant it.

-By the fall of sixth grade, it had grown to over 1.5m.
+By the fall of his sixth year, the plant had grown to over 1.5m in size.

-At that time, they will be planted in Konpira Park as a graduation commemorative tree.
+At that time, the trees will be planted in Konpira Park as a graduation commemoration.

-"It is said that after sowing the seeds, cherry blossoms will bloom 10 to 15 years later.
-The cherry trees planted by the third-graders will bloom 10 years from now, when they are around 20 years old," he explained carefully.
+"It is said that once seeds are planted, cherry blossoms will bloom 10 to 15 years later.
+The cherry trees planted by the third-year students will bloom 10 years from now, when they are 20 years old," he explained carefully.

 Collect black berries from cherry trees